newville/wxmplot/doc/imagepanel.rst

 The Smoothing selection allows you choose from one of several interpolation algorithms to smooth pixelated images.
-The Auto-Contrast selections allows you to select the contrast enhancement to automatically set the the upper and lower intensities levels based on the distribution of intensities in the image.
-This value is taken as a percentage of the image intensity.
-For example, if set to `1`, then the lower level will be set to be the intensity so that 1% of the pixels are at the lowest value and 1% are at the highest intensity.
-This can greatly improve the display of many images from data that contains significant outliers.
+The Auto-Contrast selections allows you to select the contrast enhancement to automatically set the upper and lower intensities levels based on the distribution of intensities in the image.
+This value is taken as a percentage of range of intensities in the image.
+For example, if set to `1.0`, then the lower level will be set to be the intensity such that 1% of the pixels are at the lowest value and 1% are at the highest intensity.
+For images with a small number of outliers (especially "hot pixels"), setting such a contrast level can greatly improve the display of the remainder of the data.

 Clicking on the image will show its coordinates and intensity value.
 Click-and-Drag will select a rectangular box to zoom in on a particular